TI-Toolkit/tokens/README.md

 Each language translation contains a number of different ways that token is represented on- and off-calc in that language:

 * `ti-ascii`: The font bytes corresponding to the token's characters on-calc
-* `display`: A Unicode approximation of the token's on-calc appearance
+* `display`: A Unicode approximation of the token's on-calc appearance.
+These are meant only for display; they are not unique and may contain characters not found on most keyboards.
-* `<accessible>`: An ASCII or Latin-1 representation of the token that is meant to be easy to type
+* `<accessible>`: A representation of the token meant to be easy to type for speakers of the language.
+For `en`, this means ASCII and Latin-1.
-* `<variant>`: Any other name commonly used to represent the token (may not exist)
+* `<variant>`: Any other name commonly used to represent the token (optional and repeatable).

+`accessible` and `variant` entries are guaranteed to be unique within their version and translation, and there must not be any overlapping names between them.
+This is vital for tokenization tasks.

 ```xml
 <lang code="en" ti-ascii="7528012D3229" display="u(𝑛-2)">
 	<accessible>u(n-2)</accessible>